fboes/aerofly-missions/docs/custom-missions.md

   -d, --direction    Initial orientation of aircraft -m, --magnetic     Magnetic declination used for waypoints -g, --garmin       Location of an optional Garmin FPL file
-      --msfs         Location of an optional MSFS PLN file
+      --msfs         Location of an optional Microsoft FS PLN file

 Switches:
   -a  --append       Do not export mission list with a single mission,